mentoringwebsite-creator/mentoring-and-counsiling/README.md

 python -m http.server 8000
 ```

-Then visit http://localhost:8000 in your browser.indu love afif
+Then visit http://localhost:8000 in your browser.afif